algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 ### User Interface

-Although optional, a simple web interface will be developed using HTML and Tailwind CSS to improve user experience.
+Although optional, a simple web interface will be developed using HTML and native CSS to improve user experience.

 The aim is to have one main page with all the information.
 Users will be able to enter their landmarks.

 This will return the begining of steps to reach the destination, as seen on Maps You can also download the complete file with all directions from landmark A to landmark B in XML or JSON format.

+>The web app isn't part of the product, it has been made for debug purposes

 ![alt text](images/web_app.png)